Aetopia/PowerShell-Scripts/README.md

 ## Modules
 ### PythonURL
-This PowerShell module allows retrieve contents of a Python script and then executes the retrieved Python script.
+This PowerShell module retrieves the content of a Python script and then executes it.
 Similar to PowerShell's `irm $URL | iex` for PowerShell Scripts.

 `PythonURL` Module: https://github.com/Aetopia/PowerShell-Scripts/blob/main/PythonURL.psm1